Welcome!

 This course offers a practical understanding of how human speech can be processed by computers and robots.
 Students build speech recognition, speech synthesis and spoken dialog systems.
 Topics include algorithms, techniques and limitations of state of the art speech systems.

-AI 405: AI Impacts and Applications 5 cr.
+AI 405: AI Impacts, Applications, and Design 5 cr.

 DEV 300: Problem Solving Strategies 5 cr.